-ETS 2
+ETS II

-A separate ETS system referred to as ETS 2, which will apply to fuels used in buildings, road transports and other small sector industries, is due to come into effect in 2027.
-ETS 2 will operate with the same cap-and-trade mechanism as the original ETS.
-Money raised through ETS 2 will be used to fund a new Social Climate Fund, designed to address the social impact of the inclusion of building and road transport fuels in ETS 2, and be used by Member States for climate action and social measures.
+A separate ETS system referred to as ETS II, which will apply to fuels used in buildings, road transports and other small sector industries, is due to come into effect in 2027/2028.
+ETS II will operate with the same cap-and-trade mechanism as the original ETS.
+Money raised through ETS II will be used to fund a new Social Climate Fund which will be formed in 2026.
+Details on which projects will be supported by the Social Climate Fund are not yet known, but the fund is designed to address the social impact of the inclusion of building and road transport fuels in ETS II.